You are here: Home>Discover

 Up by Invermark , where Glen Lee and Glen Mark meet to become Glen Esk, the famous salmon river, the magnificent North Esk is born.

-From the mystical landscapes of the Highlands, to the vibrant beauty of the Borders, Scotland has plenty of sights on offer
+Glenesk has a rich natural history.
+From the mystical landscapes of the Highlands to the beauty of the Borders, it has plenty of sights on offer!

 The outbuildings were removed about 1803 to supply materials for building the Lochee Church and Manse ( now the House of Mark).

 The Cairngorms National Park was established in September 2003.
-It is the UK’s largest National Park at 1,467 sq miles.
+It is home to 16,000 people and 25% of Britain’s threatened species.

 The number one tourist attraction in Angus only 40 miles from the House of Mark (1 hour and 5 min)